Battle of Șelimbăr(1599)

 - The Battle of Șelimbăr took place in 1599.
 Oct 18, 1599.

-- Who won the Battle of Șelimbăr?
+- What was the outcome of the Battle of Șelimbăr?

 - The Wallachia (Michael the Brave) were victorious against the Principality of Transylvania.